GoAuditsGoAudits

 • SQFI Food Manufacturing Audit Checklist

-• Hygiene Checklist for Food Industry
+• Hygiene Checklist for the Food Industry

 Challenges and Common Pitfalls in HACCP Audits

 HACCP audits can be complex and fraught with challenges.
-Here, are some common pitfalls to avoid for a successful HACCP internal audit:
+Here are some common pitfalls to avoid for a successful HACCP internal audit:

 • Rushing the process: A thorough hazard analysis is crucial to identify all potential food safety risks.
 Skipping steps or failing to consider all stages of the food chain can lead to missed hazards and compromised safety.